-Partake in an underground adventure that is more than 440 million years at Indian Echo Caverns in Hummelstown.
-The 45-minute guided tour uncovers the natural underground beauty of the Hershey-Harrisburg region.
-Explore rooms of natural spectacles, including stalactites and stalagmites and even a lake.
-Then, try your luck at panning for gemstones, amethyst, jasper, calcite and other precious treasures at Gem Mill Junction.
+Partake in an underground adventure that’s more than 440 million years old at Indian Echo Caverns in Hummelstown.
+The 45-minute guided tour uncovers the natural underground beauty of the Hershey-Harrisburg region and offers a glimpse into rooms of natural spectacles, including stalactites, stalagmites, and even a lake.
+After the tour, try your luck at panning for gemstones, amethyst, jasper, calcite, and other precious treasures at Gem Mill Junction.

-Indian Caverns in Spruce Creek, which has roots in Native American history and local folklore, has uniquely active formations that grow about 1 inch every 120 years.
-The guided tour takes visitors nearly a mile underground to discover Pennsylvania’s largest cavern.
+Indian Caverns in Spruce Creek, which has roots in Native American history and local folklore, has uniquely active formations that grow about one inch every 120 years.
+The guided tour takes visitors nearly one mile underground to discover Pennsylvania’s largest cavern.
 From columns and straw-like formations to a large rimstone pool, Indian Caverns’ well-lit interior is truly mesmerizing.

-Pennsylvania’s largest cave can be discovered in the Laurel Highlands at the Laurel Caverns near Hopwood.
-Traditional guided tours of the cave’s three miles of passages are available, or thrill seekers can rappel from 45 feet off the ground in the developed cave.
-Laurel Caverns is also home to Kavernputt, the largest simulated cave and an 18-hole miniature golf course.
+Pennsylvania’s largest cave can be discovered in the Laurel Highlands at Laurel Caverns Geological Park near Hopwood.
+Traditional guided tours of the cave’s miles of passages are available, and thrill seekers can rappel from 45 feet off the ground in the developed cave.
+Laurel Caverns is also home to Kavernputt, the largest simulated cave, and an 18-hole miniature golf course.

 Lost River Caverns in Hellertown is named for the mysterious river running through the cavern, originating from an unknown source and disappearing beneath the surface.
-In addition to the river, five cavern chambers supply eye-catching stalactites, stalagmites, crystal formations and other fluorescent minerals.
+In addition to the river, five cavern chambers hold eye-catching stalactites, stalagmites, crystal formations, and other fluorescent minerals.

 Crystal Cave near Kutztown takes visitors 125 feet underground for cave tours of natural stone sculptures, including formations dubbed “The Prairie Dogs” and “The Totem Pole.”
 The cave also features stalactites, stalagmites, and pillar and dropstone formations.
-Crystal Cave’s lantern tour, offered Saturday evenings in July and August, boasts Victorian clothing-clad guides discussing the history of the cave by lantern light.
+Crystal Cave’s lantern tour, offered Friday and Saturday evenings in July and August, boasts Victorian-clothing-clad guides discussing the history of the cave by lantern light.